QGEP/docs/it/_sources/user-guide/digitizing/dataentry.txt

 General
 -------

+Enable the **Reuse last entered attribute values** option (Settings -> Options -> Digitizing) in QGIS 3.

-When digitzing you start with the point elements (wastewater structures such as manholes, special structures).
-Then you can connect those with line elements (channels with reaches).
+.. note:: When digitizing, you start with the point elements (wastewater structures such as manholes, special structures).
+Afterwards its easy to connect those points with line elements (channels with reaches).

 To start with data entry select the QGEP button **Wizard**.

 .. figure:: images/button_data_entry_wizard_selected.jpg

-On the left side bottom the **QGEP Digitizing** window appears:
+On the left side bottom, **QGEP Data Entry** window appears:

 .. figure:: images/wizard_data_entry.jpg